Before reading we advise you to look at our HGH for sale brands

-Immune cells, like others cells of body have receptors of IGF and can be enhanced by HGH.
+Immune cells, like other body cells, have receptors of IGF and can be enhanced by HGH.

 - T-cells.
-This type of cells is produced by thymus and is responsible for the most of immune system functions.
-With aging thymus atrophy and its function worsens.
-However, HGH was found to return thymus its size and revive its functions.
-Scientists proved that people with growth hormone deficient have problems with thymus function and it can be restored if patients take exogenous HGH.
+This type of cells is produced by the thymus and is responsible for most of the immune system functions.
+With age, thymus atrophies and its function worsen.
+However, studies have found that HGH returns the thymus its size and revives its functions.
+Scientists have proved that people with growth hormone deficiency have problems with the thymus, but they can be resolved if the patient takes exogenous HGH.

-Natural killer cells that complement T-cells are also can be stimulated by HGH.
-This function is still active even after GH treatment.
+Natural killer cells that complement T-cells can also be stimulated by HGH.
+This function remains active even after GH treatment ends.

 - B-cells.
-Growth hormone is able to augment immunoglobulin, thus stimulating B-cells to resist illnesses by secreting antibodies.
+Growth hormone can augment immunoglobulin production, thus stimulating B-cells to resist illnesses by secreting antibodies.

 Expanding life period of cells

-HGH benefits that allow to make cell younger and aging process slower have made growth hormone a popular drug in anti-aging therapy.
-Growth hormone prevents rapid death of cell when it doesn’t allow telomerase (life clock of cell) to shorten.
-As a result, cell is able to live longer.
+This HGH benefit allows to make a cell younger and slower the aging process.
+It has made growth hormone a popular drug in the anti-aging therapy.
+Growth hormone prevents a rapid death of a cell as it doesn’t allow telomerase (a cell’s life cycle) to shorten.
+As a result, the cell lives longer.

 Other benefits of HGH

-- Diminishes level of cholesterol.
-Johan Verhelst and Roger Abs research showed that growth hormone decrease total cholesterol level by 7 %.
-Especially, falls the level of bad cholesterol of very low density (VLDC)
+- HGH diminishes the level of cholesterol.
+The research by Johan Verhelst and Roger Abs has shown that growth hormone decreases the total level of cholesterol by 7%.
+The scientists noticed the especial decrease in the level of bad cholesterol of very low density (VLDC).

-- Betters sleep.
-Growth hormone improve quality of sleep – users claim that they sleep like babies.
-It results in better muscular and nervous recovery.
+- Improves sleep.
+Growth hormone improves the quality of sleep.
+People who take HGH say that they sleep like babies.
+It results in the better muscular and nervous recovery.

-- Betters skin.
-Because of elastin and collagen synthesis, HGH makes skin cleaner and more elastic.
-It also helps to smooth age wrinkles and hydrate dehydrated skin of old people
+- Improves skin.
+Due to the synthesis of elastin and collagen, HGH makes skin cleaner and more elastic.
+It also helps smooth age wrinkles and hydrates dehydrated skin in the elderly.

-- Improves cardiovascular function.
-Many studies of GH deficient people showed that they have significantly higher risk of heart failure and other cardiovascular diseases.
-People with GHD have bad lipid profiles, high level of cholesterol, fat concentrated in abdominal area etc.
+- Improves the cardiovascular function.
+Numerous studies on GH-deficient people have shown that they have significantly higher risk of heart failure and other cardiovascular diseases.
+People with GHD have bad lipid profiles, high level of cholesterol, the increased amount of fat concentrated in the abdominal area, etc.

-experiment on rats performed by Renhui Yang showed that GH helps to fight heart diseases and prevent occurance of new.
-It is partly because it increases cardiac index (ability of heart to pump blood well), stroke volume index (heart capacity to excrete blood), and left ventricular maximum (show strength of heart).
+The experiment on rats performed by Renhui Yang has shown that GH helps fight heart diseases and prevent the occurrence of new ones.
+One of the reasons is that it increases the cardiac index (the ability of the heart to pump blood well), stroke volume index (the heart’s capacity to excrete blood), and left ventricular maximum (it shows the strength of the heart).